 Secondary spray zones should have dual filter screens at a minimum.
 Dual screens are required so one screen can be removed for cleaning while the other remains in place.
 Again, the perforations should be smaller than the orifice opening in the nozzle to help prevent nozzle clogging.

 Both filter baskets and filter screens separate solids from the solution and provide pump protection.
 When comparing both methods of filtering, filter baskets are better since they collect debris.
 Whereas, filter screens do not capture these same contaminants.
 Auxiliary filtration such as filter bags, cyclonic separators, etc. are customarily offered as options.

 Drain Zones: Adequate draining from between spray zones is essential for minimizing cross tank contamination.

 Ease of Maintenance

 Interior Accessibility: This is critically important!
 Parts cleaning systems do a dirty job and in turn, they become contaminated.
-Soils will accumulate inside the machine and nozzles will clog.
-All nozzles clog!
-Access to clean nozzles should be easy, safe and require little effort.
-If the operator or maintenance personnel feel any one of those three (3) conditions does not exist, chances are the machine will run for longer lengths of time before interior maintenance is performed.
+Soils will accumulate inside the machine and clog nozzles.
+Access to clean nozzles should be easy, safe, and require little effort.
+If the operator or maintenance personnel feel any one of these conditions do not exist, the machine may run for longer lengths of time before interior maintenance is performed.
 This, in turn, will have a direct impact on the cleaning performance and life of the machine.

-Some manufacturers offer “gull wing” hinged type doors which offer reasonable access.
+Some manufacturers offer “gull wing” hinged doors which offer reasonable access.
 However, these types of parts cleaning systems will expose employees to dripping chemicals from the door in the “up” position.
-In addition, should the mechanism holding the door in its “up” position fail or should the door come down, an employee may be injured.
+In addition, should the mechanism holding the door up fails or should the door come down, an employee may be injured.